 Knowing feminine and masculine energies, do the journal prompts below…

 Prompt 5 // Healthy Masculine Energy

-- When was the last time I did something that makes me feel like I am embracing healthy masculine energy?
+- When was the last time I did something that made me feel like I was embracing healthy masculine energy?
 What makes me feel strong, brave, capable, able to provide for those I love, etc?

 - How does it make me feel?

 - Do I do something regularly that allows me to embrace healthy masculine energy?

 - If not, what can I start doing more of?